thiagojcfcunha/CalculatorBMI/README.md

 # BMI Calculator
-BMI Calculator was an application I developed for my first steps in Android development.
+BMI Calculator was an application that I developed for my first steps as Android Developer.
 I participated in the 10D (10 Days) challenge in the DevSpace community and managed to accomplish my first project.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->